The 2023-2024 Cybersecurity Public Service Scholarship Program application is OPEN.

 Who May Apply?

-Individuals currently enrolled at public or private non-profit institutions in the State who are within two years of graduation from an approved, credit-bearing degree in cybersecurity, or an approved, credit-bearing certificate program in cybersecurity.
+Individuals currently enrolled at public or private non-profit institutions in the state who are within three years of graduation from an approved, credit-bearing degree in cybersecurity or an approved, credit-bearing certificate program in cybersecurity must:.

-- Applicants must have at least a cumulative GPA of at least a 3.0 at the time of application.
+- Have at least a cumulative GPA of at least a 3.0 at the time of application.

 How to apply

-- Complete the Cybersecurity application on MDCAPS ; and
+Complete the Cybersecurity application on MDCAPS and submit all required documents, which include:

 Eligible Majors and Programs

-To view a list of all eligible programs for consideration of this scholarship click here.
+View a list of all eligible programs for consideration for this scholarship.
 Students not enrolled in one of the approved programs are ineligible for the Cybersecurity Public Service Scholarship program.

 Award Selection & Award Amount